logo.gif (3909 bytes)Lohre Fine Art

 2-12" x 10", highest quality ink jet on canvas, $35, framed $180

 Created using several rubber stamps of different screen stamped on acetate plates.
 Regular offset colors were printed, yellow, magenta and blue.
-A line drawing was included with each plate printing black.
-The overall effect was like the view Tom had come to know and love.
-A cold hillside in the dead of winter offered the best painting conditions for the best view in Cincinnati, Mt.
-Adams.
+A line drawing was included with each plate creating a black plate.
+The view was one Tom had come to know and love and painted many times from Riverside Marina in February.
+Riverside has since moved up river but when Tom painted he was able to work from the enclosed bar directly across from Mount Adams.
+A cold hillside in the dead of winter offered the best view for what Tom considers the best view of Cincinnati: Mt.
+Adams from the Kentucky side.

 Nantucket Series